-The Company's unaudited condensed consolidated interim financial statements for the quarters ended September 30, 2020 and 2019 have been prepared by management and are in accordance with IFRS as issued by IASB.
-Financial information contained in this MD&A has also been prepared by management and is consistent with the data contained in the Company's annual audited financial statements for the years ended December 31, 2019 and 2018.
+The Company's unaudited condensed consolidated financial statements for the quarters ended March 31, 2021 and 2020 have been prepared by management and are in accordance with IFRS as issued by IASB.
+Financial information contained in this MD&A has also been prepared by management and is consistent with the data contained in the Company's annual audited financial statements for the years ended December 31, 2020 and 2019.